mansam/fossbox/content/wacker-beaglebone-black-bbb.md

 Author: wacker
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Today was [Software Freedom Day](http://softwarefreedomday.org/) and there was ...
+Summary: Today was [Software Freedom Day](http://softwarefreedomday.org/) and there was a lot of amazing talks and hacking going on!
+The project that I began with a fellow hacker and friend, Suzanne Reed, was a bot that will be used for dispensing beverages via SMS message to a BBB connected to some motors.
+I do not know much about the mechanical process, but I know I will be writing most of the software portion.
+Our goal for today was to try and get some sort of response from a motor that we hocked up  ...

 Today was [Software Freedom Day](http://softwarefreedomday.org/) and there was a lot of amazing talks and hacking going on!
 The project that I began with a